 - What Should I Eat in PSMF?

 In nature, animals like Beadnose the Bear — pictured in both images below, six months apart — naturally cycle their weight depending on the seasons.

 Foods available in autumn provide abundant easily accessible fuel from fat and carbs that allow animals to fatten for winter.
 But with access to mainly lean protein and fibre in spring and less energy from fat and non-fibre carbohydrates, they quickly shed their winter blubber.

 Unfortunately, our modern food-processed system has left us in a perpetual autumn, with unlimited access to tasty processed fat+carb combo foods.
 Winter never comes for most of us, let alone spring.

 - we could see winter as a lower-carb diet, with fewer carbs and more energy from fat and protein, meanwhile

 - summer provides more energy from carbohydrates and less fat.

-While many people manage to maintain their weight on a lower carb or lower-fat diet, the greatest satiety and hence most effective fat loss occurs when we dial back energy from both carbs and fat while still prioritising protein and other nutrients.
+While many people maintain their weight on a lower-carb or lower-fat diet, the greatest satiety and hence most effective fat loss occurs when we dial back energy from both carbs and fat while prioritising protein and other nutrients.

 How Do You Do a Protein Sparing Modified Fast?